We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Take Action is an emergency birth control pill.
 It is the generic form of Plan B and is available without a prescription.
-Studies show that certain factors, such as when a person takes it, may affect how well it works.
+Its effectiveness depends on how soon a person takes it, among other factors.
+It may not be suitable for everyone.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.